JonasDanmark18/SvalbardforXP/README.md

-# SvalbardforXP
+# SvalbardXP11

-Svalbard recreation for X-Plane 11.
-Made by HrJonas.
-Thanks to creator of Ortho4XP Oscar Pilote and Christoph Hormann from VIEWFINDER PANORAMAS
+SvalbardXP11 is a freeware scenery addon for the flight simulator X-Plane 11 by Laminar Research

+Discord link for (my own) X-Plane 11 development community https://discord.gg/9AktYzhS9S.